Pratikshinde55/AWS-EKS-SetUp/README.md

   After extract eksctl tool we need to add path of eksctl tool to system -->>"Edit environment variable"

- Go to "User variable for__"  --> click "path" -->> Click "Edit"  and here path for extracted eksctl tool location:
+ Go to "User variable for__"  --> click "path" -->> Click "Edit"  and here Add New path for extracted eksctl tool location:

  ![image](https://github.com/user-attachments/assets/c0d7a1ef-cf20-4343-9899-460ded63d20e)

+Now on command prompt/ GitBash we can check by using command :

+    # eksctl
+    # eksctl version